rond-authz/rond-authz.github.io/_docs/configuration.md

   content="Please note that any API that is not specified is immediately blocked."
 %}

+#### Request Flow

-For example, if you want the `greetings_read` policy to be evaluated when invoking the `GET /hello` API, your custom service must define its API documentation as follows:
+If you want the `greetings_read` policy to be evaluated when invoking the `GET /hello` API, your application service must define its API documentation as follows:

 ```json
 {